jeffschwartz/linklist/readme.md

 > Iterate 1,000,000 links using Array: 12.492ms

-## LinkList adds the following methods to its prototype:
+## LinkList API

 ### Constructor
-Creates a new link list
+Creates a new link list.
 Don't forget to include the new operator or bad things will happen.

     var ll = new LinkList();